How Your Gut Health Is Linked To Vitamin D

 It’s clear that getting enough vitamin D is important for your overall health and wellness, but new research is showing the important link between sunlight derived Vitamin D and the epicentre of your immune system - your gut.

-2. Link to Gut Health
+2. Vitamin D: The Link to Gut Health

 New research and studies are showing that the bacterial balance in the gut is closely linked to vitamin D absorption.
 This shouldn’t come as a complete surprise, considering how important gut health is for your overall health and wellness.
 But these findings are significant, because it means that an unhealthy gut, could impact your absorption of vitamin D and your body’s ability to turn that into active vitamin D.